Jim McCormick (author): Skydiving

 In 2008 McCormick was on a skydiving team that was featured in a television commercial for Honda Motors UK, titled "difficult is worth doing", in which the team formed three difficult and intricate formations.

 On August 28, 2011, McCormick led a team of 69 skydivers that set a Colorado state record over Longmont for the largest formation.
-Denverpost.com story and photo, August 29, 2011.
-Accessed September 5, 2012.
-Accessed September 5, 2012.
 In the culmination of a three-year effort, the team created a snowflake formation.

 On July 22 and 24, 2015 McCormick was one of the leaders of the Skydiving Hall of Fame Eagles that did the first large formation skydivesover the Experimental Aviation Association's AirVenture 2015 airshow.
 The team consisted of 108 skydivers plus four freefall videographers from 15 countries.
-"Skydivers to Make World-Record Attempts" theNorthwestern.com story by Michelle Dickmann, July 16, 2015.
-Accessed November 5, 2015.
-"Jim McCormick and Skydiving Hall of Fame Skydivers Go for World Record over EAA Oshkosh" EstesParkNews story.
-July 24, 2015.
-Story is on page 15 of the webfile.
-Accessed November 5, 2015.
 AirVenure is considered "the world's largest and most significant annual aviation events."

 McCormick earned his ninth world record September 29, 2015 as a member of an international team jumping in Perris, California.
-"202 Skydivers Set Record for Largest Sequential Formation in Leap over Southern California" Associated Press story posted to Torontosun.com October 1, 2015.
-Accessed November 5, 2015.
 The team of 202 skydivers completed a jump consisting of two formations.
 The jump met the criteria of the Fédération Aéronautique Internationale for an aviation world record.